24 July 1947 – 10 February 2008

 July 2008: From beyond the grave…

-Chris Townson has been reincarnated as a park bench.
-Here he is, just in time for his birthday.
-He can accomodate up to five people simultaneously.
-Or four fat people.
+Chris Townson has been reincarnated as a park bench, just in time for his birthday.
+He can accomodate up to five people simultaneously, or three fat people.
 He is situated at Hindhead Common – the exact location is here.
 Pay him a visit, and enjoy one of his favourite views of the British South Downs.